1996 Barton Aerodrome crash

-The Barton Aerodrome disaster occurred on 21 July 1996 at the annually held Barton air show (Note: Some message boards refer to the event on this date as 'Midsummer Madness', a smaller event.
+A crash occurred at Barton Aerodrome on 21 July 1996 at the annually held Barton air show (Note: Some message boards refer to the event on this date as 'Midsummer Madness', a smaller event.

 The Barton Air show (Manchester Airshow) reportedly ceased in 1994.) in Manchester, England.
 Nearing the end of its display, the de Havilland DH.98 Mosquito piloted by Kevin Moorhouse performed a steep climb into a wingover.
 The left engine then failed, at which point aircraft control was lost, crashing into woods near Barton Aerodrome.
 Both pilot in command Moorhouse and engineer Steve Watson were killed.
-The crash would mark the destruction of the last airworthy Mosquito until The People's Mosquito project, led by John Lilley, successfully returned another aircraft to the skies 26 years later.
+The crash would mark the destruction of the last airworthy Mosquito until The People's Mosquito project, led by John Lilley, undertook to return another aircraft to the skies 26 years later.

 Background

 Crew

 The crew for the DH.98 Mosquito on the day of the disaster was made up of pilot Kevin Moorhouse and engineer Steve Watson.
 Moorhouse was born in 1945, beginning his aviation career by joining British Aerospace in 1963.
 He served as flight engineer aboard Nimrod MK 1, before eventually becoming a pilot.
 By the time of the event, Moorhouse had accumulated over 60 hours of flight time in the Mosquito and over 520 hours on other light aircraft.